nxrighthere/EnkiTasks-CSharp/README.md

 `TaskScheduler.ScheduleTask(IntPtr task, uint setSize, IntPtr arguments)` schedules a task for execution and processing.
 The number of operations can be specified using the optional set size parameter.
 The optional arguments parameter can be freely used for user-supplied data.

-`TaskScheduler.CheckTaskCompletion(IntPtr task)` checks a task for completion.
+`TaskScheduler.CheckTaskCompletion(IntPtr task)` checks a scheduled task for completion.
 Can be called at any time.

 `TaskScheduler.WaitForTask(IntPtr task)` involves the caller thread in a scheduled task and waits until completion.